MicrosoftDocs/memdocs/memdocs/intune/fundamentals/in-development.md

 We are adding support to manage application elevations on Windows 365 devices (also known as Cloud PCs) to [Endpoint Privilege Management](../protect/epm-overview.md).

 ### Linux support with Intune Endpoint security policies for Endpoint detection and response<!--  17757972 -->
 Intune Endpoint security policies for *Endpoint detection  and response* (EDR) will soon support Linux.
-We’re adding a new profile template that you can use with both the Linux devices enrolled with Intune and macOS devices managed through the opt-in public preview of the  [Defender for Endpoint security settings management](../protect/mde-security-integration.md?pivots=mdssc-preview) scenario.
+We're adding a new profile template that you can use with both the Linux devices enrolled with Intune and macOS devices managed through the opt-in public preview of the  [Defender for Endpoint security settings management](../protect/mde-security-integration.md?pivots=mdssc-preview) scenario.

 The Linux EDR template will include the following settings for the Device tags category from Defender for Endpoint:
 - **Group tag**  – The GROUP tag, tags the device with the specified value.
 The tag is reflected in the admin center on the device page and can be used for filtering and grouping devices.
 - **Value of tag** - Only one value per tag can be set.
-The Type of a tag is unique and shouldn’t be repeated in the same profile.
+The Type of a tag is unique and shouldn't be repeated in the same profile.

 You can learn more about Defender for Endpoint settings that are available for Linux in [Set preferences for Microsoft Defender for Endpoint on Linux](/microsoft-365/security/defender-endpoint/linux-preferences#device-tags) in the Defender documentation.

 ### macOS support with Intune Endpoint security policies for Endpoint detection and response<!--  17757981 -->
 Intune Endpoint security policies for *Endpoint detection  and response* (EDR) will soon support macOS.
-We’re adding a new profile template that you can use with both the macOS devices enrolled with Intune and macOS devices managed through the opt-in public preview of the  [Defender for Endpoint security settings management](../protect/mde-security-integration.md?pivots=mdssc-preview) scenario.
+We're adding a new profile template that you can use with both the macOS devices enrolled with Intune and macOS devices managed through the opt-in public preview of the  [Defender for Endpoint security settings management](../protect/mde-security-integration.md?pivots=mdssc-preview) scenario.

 The macOS EDR template will include the following settings for the Device tags category from Defender for Endpoint:
 - **Type of  tag**  – The GROUP tag, tags the device with the specified value.
 The tag is reflected in the admin center on the device page and can be used for filtering and grouping devices.
 - **Value of tag** - Only one value per tag can be set.
-The Type of a tag is unique and shouldn’t be repeated in the same profile.
+The Type of a tag is unique and shouldn't be repeated in the same profile.

 You can learn more about Defender for Endpoint settings that are available for macOS in  [Set preferences for Microsoft Defender for Endpoint on macOS](/microsoft-365/security/defender-endpoint/mac-preferences#device-tags) in the Defender documentation.